-When fitting models using the full dataset, it was important to identify and deal with observations that were not defined ("NA").
-The 2 NA values for the variable Rating was imputed using the mode rating across the specific rubric, because Rating is a categorical variable that is ordinal, and there were certain ratings that occur more frequently in each Rubric.
+When fitting models using the full dataset, it was important to identify and deal with observations that were undefined ('NA').
+The 2 NA values for the variable Rating were imputed using the mode across the specific rubric.
+This was because Rating is an ordinal categorical variable and there were certain ratings that occurred far more frequently in each Rubric.
 However, imputing the variable Sex was a harder task as it was not a good idea to simply guess a student's gender.
-Thus, observations with null value for the Gender variable was excluded from consideration.
+Thus, observations with null value for the Sex variable were excluded from consideration.

-Similar to the methods used for the 13-artifact subset data, a common "big" model was initially generated for each of the 7 rubrics.
-Then, backward elimination was performed for each of the models to select the optimal subset of fixed effect.
+Similar to the methods used for the 13 common artifact dataset, a common 'big' model was initially generated for each of the 7 rubrics.
+Then, backward elimination was performed for each of the models to select the optimal subset of fixed effects.